Winter and spring are the best times to hunt agates—sparkly semiprecious stones that surface in shifting sands.

 FOR THE FULL PRINT EDITORIAL VERSION OF THE STORY CLICK HERE

 Agates are part of the chalcedony family, a variety of quartz.
 They have distinct bands that differ in color and translucency.
 They are semi-precious stones, singular in the fact that there are no two alike.
 Translucent in the light, in different shapes, sizes, colors, and markings, each one is truly one-of-a-kind.
-And the feel—like silk, smooth and sensual to the touch.
+Even the feel of beach agates is distinctive—like silk, smooth and sensual to the touch.

 The supply of agates is renewed each year in winter and early spring as ocean storms shift the sands of the beach to reveal new layers of gravel.
 Best time to hunt is on the outgoing tide, when the water repeatedly agitates the stones, wetting them, making them easier to spot.
 And by walking into the sun, the sparkle of an agate will catch your eye.

-Agate Beach (now Tseriadun State Recreation Site) in Port Orford isn’t the only place to find agates.
+Agate Beach (now Tseriadun State Recreation Site) in Port Orford is only one of many places to find agates.
 I have found them as far south as Hubbard Beach in the same town and on beaches all the way north to Floras Lake.
 And farther north, Newport is rather famous for agate hunting.
-Yachats even has an annual Agate Festival (January 13–14, 2018).
+Yachats even has an annual Agate Festival (January 13–14, 2024).

 So, when on a beach in Oregon, take a walk, find a loose gravel area that is wet from a receding tide, and look down.
 You might just find something sparkly.
 And if you are not sure whether you have found one or not, there are many YouTube videos that show you how you can tell.

 Remember not to forget ocean safety.
 Be mindful of which direction the tide is going—incoming or outgoing—and of your location on the beach.
 Never be in the strike zone of waves and never, never turn your back on the ocean.
 Be safe and happy hunting. ■